jjtorroglosa/byhand/README.md

 # Status

  **Experimental** - This is a proof-of-concept prototype.
-While functional and used by some colleagues, it is not polished and intended for production issues.
+While functional and used by some colleagues, it is not polished and intended for production use.

 # Installation